askharley/askharley-blog/src/pages/about.md

 path: "/about"
 ---

 Hi there.
-I guess this is where I tell you about myself and why you should spend your time reading my ramblings on what software is and how to right it.
+I guess this is where I tell you about myself and why you should spend your time reading my posts on what software is and how to write it.

 I'm a 24 year old coder.
 Born and raised in Cape Town.
 When I'm not coding I'm probably playing tug-of-war with my Golden Retriever.